 - Social Work Club

-- Dr. Terri Earl-Kulkosky – Psychology Program Coordinator Associate Professor of Social Work
+- Dr. Jerry Haywood – Psychology Program Coordinator, Assistant Professor of Psychology Bio

-- Mr. Ronald Hughley, LCSW - Assistant Professor of Social Work
+- Mr. Ronald Hughley, LCSW - Social Work Program Coordinator, Assistant Professor of Social Work Bio

-- Dr. Amaris Baraka – Assistant Professor of Social Work
+- Dr. Amaris Baraka, LCSW – Assistant Professor of Social Work